 - The picture developed – bit by bit while I was working on it – into shapes symbolic of an exuberant figure and ladder… …therefore: ‘Jacob’s Ladder’. (the title of the work she made in 1966, fh) .

-(American woman painter, famous for her soak method (‘Mountains and Sea’) and flat colourful painting technique in Color Field; at the bottom biography facts)
+(American woman painter, famous for her soak method (‘Mountains and Sea’) and flat colourful painting technique in Color Field)

-- It (the Mauve district in amrica, fh) relates to a theme which appears on-and-off, of pictures that often have one central vast shape, district, or territory; in this case, the shape itself (a square) is a play on the very shape of the canvas (1969.
+– It (the Mauve district in the U.S., fh) relates to a theme which appears on-and-off, of pictures that often have one central vast shape, district, or territory; in this case, the shape itself (a square) is a play on the very shape of the canvas (1969.

 - I have always been concerned with painting that simultaneously insists on a flat surface and then denies it.